 Selected publications and creative works (Research Outputs)

-Other University of Auckland co-authors: Michael Findlay, Annette Lasham, Cherie Blenkiron, Andrew Shelling, Anita Muthukaruppan
+Other University of Auckland co-authors: Michael Findlay, Annette Lasham, Cherie Blenkiron, Nicholas Knowlton, Andrew Shelling, Anita Muthukaruppan

 - Tran, B., Hunter, F., Jamieson, S., Kolekar, S., Li, D., Kakadiya, P., ...
 Bohlander, S. K. (2017).
 Preclinical efficacy and sensitivity determinants of statins in molecularly-defined models of melanoma.
 Paper presented at New Zealand Society for Oncology Conference, Auckland, New Zealand.